mlepine/wikisearch/README.md

 # WikiSearch

-Randomly pulls documents from Wikipedia, indexes them and provides an REST api for searching.
+Randomly pulls documents from Wikipedia, indexes them and provides a REST api for searching.

 App setup: